Site-selective C(sp3)–H functionalization with gaseous reagents using Hydrogen Atom Transfer photocatalysis in flow

 Proposed Approach

-Herein, I propose a novel approach that combines both chemical and technological tools and is based on a continuous-flow photocatalytic Hydrogen Atom Transfer (HAT) that uses cheap decatungstate to activate these C(sp3)–H bonds selectively.
+Herein, I propose a novel approach that combines both chemical and technological tools.
+This approach is based on a continuous-flow photocatalytic Hydrogen Atom Transfer (HAT) that uses cheap decatungstate to activate these C(sp3)–H bonds selectively.

 Reaction Classes